Worried about a child? Tell us He māharahara ōu ki tētahi tamaiti? Whakamōhio mai

 Need to talk?

-Get in touch if you think a tamaiti or rangatahi may be:
+Get in touch if you think a child or young person may be:

 • suffering from ill-treatment, abuse or neglect

-• experiencing abuse but you’re not sure if you should be concerned, and want advice, or just to talk things through.
+• experiencing abuse but you are not sure if you should be concerned and want advice or just to talk.

 Are you a young person?